It's up!

 - https://maximeheckel.com/

-With fresh inspiration, I came back to the drawing table with my personal site.
+With this inspiration, I returned to the drawing board.

 - Refocus the site toward professional experiences, posts, and demos.

-I started with a review of alternative platforms.
-I would be sticking with SSGs, but given my professional experience and the maturity of the ecosystem, I had a hunch that a pure JS/Typescript offering would be available.
-Coming across 11ty (https://www.11ty.dev/), I found my hunch to be correct!
-11ty's simplicity, feature set, build speed, and JS core made it a great project fit, while its broad commercial adoption by the likes of NASA, Google, Netlify, MIT, Foursquare, etc. spoke to its quality and long-term prospects.
+I started by reviewing frameworks.
+I would stay with an SSG, but given the maturity of the JS ecosystem, I saw it likely that a pure JS/TypeScript offering would be available.
+I found this to be true with 11ty (https://www.11ty.dev/)!
+11ty's simplicity, feature set, and JS core made it a great fit, while its broad commercial adoption by the likes of NASA, Google, Netlify, MIT, Foursquare, etc. spoke to its quality and long-term prospects.

-Looking to the site's refocusing, I wanted to reduce the number of sections and streamline the presentation of content.
-I eschewed a detailed biography and specific topic sections like 'code', 'photos', 'rowing', as they could be included within more generic categories.
-With modest deliberation, I landed on 'home', 'work', 'posts', and 'about' pages, which keep the focus on presenting professional and creative output while maintaining a capacity for various topics of interest.
+For the site's content, I wanted to streamline presentation and reduce the number of sections.
+I eschewed a detailed biography and overly specific topic sections ('code', 'photos', 'rowing') as they could fall within generic categories.
+I decided on 'home', 'work', 'posts', and 'about', keeping the focus on professional and creative output while maintaining a capacity for subtopics of interest.

-With this decided, it was apparent that a simplicity in layout would be complemented by a corresponding simplicity in styling.
-Nathan Rooy's personal site (https://nathanrooy.github.io/) was highly influential for this.
-I borrowed the black-and-white color scheme as well as the list presentation style for posts.
-I departed, however, with a non-collapsible header and some modest flair including a conspicuous and dynamic homepage decoration.
-This culminated in a "fun" minimalism - maintaining clarity while entertaining a few punchy, interspersed dynamic elements or demo previews.
+With the layout decided, I wished to implement a simple and complementary styling.
+Nathan Rooy's personal site (https://nathanrooy.github.io/) was influential in this.
+I borrowed the black-and-white color scheme and the list presentation style for posts.
+I deviated, however, with a non-collapsible header and a conspicuous homepage decoration.
+This resulted in a playful minimalism—maintaining clarity while incorporating a few punchy elements or demo previews.

 Some interesting moments included: